robotix/2020.robotix.in/_events/warehouse.markdown

 * After the restart, the participant's robot will be set to its initial position.
 Timer will be set to zero and the run will start afresh with the addition of the penalty for restart.

 ####Technical Rules:
-* It is suggested that the participant try to make a wireless robot.
-In which case the wireless bot should be battery powered on-board.
 * All Circuitry and sensory equipment placed on the robot should be adhering to the ROBOT SPECIFICATIONS.
 * Participants will have to bring their own programmers, cables and software.
 No Programmers will be supplied.
 * Hard Coding [(http://en.wikipedia.org/wiki/Hard_coding)](http://en.wikipedia.org/wiki/Hard_coding) is not allowed.